laravel/docs/routing.md

 Laravel can automatically respond to CORS `OPTIONS` HTTP requests with values that you configure.
 All CORS settings may be configured in your application's `config/cors.php` configuration file.
 The `OPTIONS` requests will automatically be handled by the `HandleCors` [middleware](/docs/{{version}}/middleware) that is included by default in your global middleware stack.
 Your global middleware stack is located in your application's HTTP kernel (`App\Http\Kernel`).

 > {tip} For more information on CORS and CORS headers, please consult the [MDN web documentation on CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#The_HTTP_response_headers).

+<a name="route-caching"></a>
+## Route Caching

+When deploying your application to production, you should take advantage of Laravel's route cache.
+Using the route cache will drastically decrease the amount of time it takes to register all of your application's routes.
+To generate a route cache, execute the `route:cache` Artisan command:

+    php artisan route:cache

+After running this command, your cached routes file will be loaded on every request.
+Remember, if you add any new routes you will need to generate a fresh route cache.
+Because of this, you should only run the `route:cache` command during your project's deployment.

+You may use the `route:clear` command to clear the route cache:

+    php artisan route:clear